 • Dynamic planning and self-correction

-• Highly adaptive; suitable for open-ended research, exploration, and complex problem solving
+• Highly adaptive, suitable for open-ended research, exploration, and solving complex problems

 ReAct framework: Observe → Think → Act

-• Context: perceive the environment (eyes and ears)
+• Context: Perception of the environment (eyes and ears)

-Goal: Build a basic autonomous Agent that can understand user questions, retrieve information via search engines, and summarize the answer.
+Goal: Build a basic autonomous Agent that can understand user queries, retrieve information via a search engine, and summarize an answer.

 Core challenges:

-• Task decomposition: Break complex questions into searchable keywords
+• Task decomposition: Decompose complex questions into searchable keywords

 • Tool definition: Define and implement a web_search tool

-• Result integration: Understand search results and synthesize the final answer
+• Result integration: Understand search results and synthesize them into a final answer

 Architecture design: